hmrc/income-tax-mtd-changelog/README.md

 #### Individuals Employments Income API
 #### Documentation update

-For versions 1.0 and 2.0 of the API, the following changes are now available in Sandbox and Production.
+The following changes are now available in Sandbox and Production.

 ##### Fixed